idaholab/HPC_OOD_Chat/README.md

 # Open OnDemand Chatbot
 This is a frontend only, OpenAI API streaming/RAG compatible, chat interface for Open OnDemand.
 This is meant to be as minimally invasive to the primary web app as possible.
 This does present security challenges as API keys would be exposed in the public javascript.
 To prevent this, I recommend setting up a gateway that interacts with your LLM/RAG API but can filter access.

+To learn more about this, email brandon.biggs@inl.gov or read our paper - https://www.osti.gov/biblio/2352719

 ## Setting this up in your environment
 The only configuration options that absolutely need to be changed are at the top of `index.js`.
 This is where you can set the prompt, support email, URLs, etc. Go through the top of this file and configure this for your environment.